-So often, users end up getting just the technical how-to training but they never are told why this is important or how it will make the firm more efficient.
-So its really important both during training and implementation to talk to users about why changes are being made and what value the company is hoping to get from the system.
+So often, users end up getting just the technical how-to training but are never told why this is important or how it will make the firm more efficient.
+So it’s really important both during training and implementation to talk to users about why changes are being made and what value the company is hoping to get from the system.

 Unfortunately, the seemingly menial task of entering good data happens first and often over time.
 It’s only after that data is in the system that you get the gratification of finally running that one perfect report that tells you everything you never knew.